 The key to filing your taxes is being prepared.
 That's why we're committed to providing you with the information, tools, and resources to help make the job easier.

-Tax year 2019 filing deadline is April 15, 2020.
-Taxpayers have until Wednesday, April 15 to file their 2019 tax returns and pay any tax due.
+The 2019 tax year filing deadline has been extended to July 15, 2020.
+Taxpayers have until Wednesday, July 15 to file their 2019 tax returns and pay any tax due.

 We expect 1099s to be available online by February 15, 2020 by the IRS deadline.
 You may receive your form earlier.

 Mailing date for Form 1042-S and Real Estate Mortgage Investment Conduit/Widely Held Fixed Investment Trust (REMIC/WHFIT) statements

 Tax filing deadline, last day to contribute to an IRA, and K-1 mailing date

 |Consolidated Form 1099||All reportable income and transactions for the year.
 Depending on your account activity, your 1099 may include: Form 1099-B, Form 1099-DIV, Form 1099-INT, Form 1099-MISC, and Form 1099-OID.||February 15, 2020.
 Depending on your activity and portfolio, you may get your form earlier.|

 |1099-B||Sales transactions, cover short transactions, closing options transactions, redemptions, tender offers, and mergers for cash.||February 15, 2020.
 Depending on your activity and portfolio, you may get your form earlier.|